 The Fund will, from time to time, purchase securities on a when-issued basis or purchase or sell securities on a forward commitment basis beyond the customary settlement time.
 These transactions involve a commitment by the Fund to purchase or sell securities at a future date.
 The price of the underlying securities (usually expressed in terms of yield) and the date when the securities will be delivered and paid for (the settlement date) are fixed at the time the transaction is negotiated.
 When-issued purchases and forward commitment transactions are negotiated directly with the other party, and such commitments are not traded on exchanges.
 The Fund generally purchases securities on a when-issued basis or purchase or sell securities on a forward commitment basis only with the intention of completing the transaction and actually purchasing or selling the securities.
 If deemed advisable as a matter of investment strategy, however, the Fund will, from time to time, dispose of or negotiate a commitment after entering into it.
 From time to time, the Fund also sells securities it has committed to purchase before those securities are delivered to the Fund on the settlement date.
 The Fund will, from time to time, realize capital gains or losses in connection with these transactions.
-In accordance with current federal securities laws, rules, and staff positions, the Fund is generally required to segregate cash and liquid assets in an amount sufficient to meet the purchase price unless the Fund's obligations are otherwise covered.
-Alternatively, the Fund could enter into offsetting contracts for the forward sale of other securities that it owns.
 Securities purchased or sold on a when-issued or forward commitment basis involve a risk of loss if the value of the security to be purchased declines prior to the settlement date or if the value of the security to be sold increases prior to the settlement date.